Weaning children off dummies: things to consider

-Here are some things you can do before you begin to reduce your child’s dummy use:
+Here are things you can do before you begin to reduce your child’s dummy use:

-- Take some pressure off by reminding yourself that sucking a dummy never becomes a lifelong habit.
+- Remind yourself that sucking a dummy never becomes a lifelong habit.
 Many children will stop using a dummy by themselves.

 - Choose your timing.
 A period of change or stress for you or your child might not be a good time to give up.